-The primary colours, exposed pipes and air ducts make the Centre Pompidou one of the best-known sights in Paris.
-Pompidou – known to locals as simply ‘Beaubourg’ – contains the largest collection of modern art in Europe, rivalled only in breadth and quality by MoMA in New York.
-The idea of combining a modern art museum, library, exhibition and performance space and cinema in one multi-purpose complex was also revolutionary.
-It’s free to get in (and the same goes for the library, which has a separate entrance), but you have to pay to go up the escalators.
+It takes a lot to rival the iconic historic landmarks of the Eiffel Tower and Arc de Triomphe, but Centre Pompidou's primary colours, exposed pipes and air ducts make it one of the best-known sights in the French capital.
+Known to locals as simply ‘Beaubourg’ because of its location, Pompidou's modern art collection is the largest in Europe, rivalled only in breadth and quality by MoMA in New York.
+When it first opened in 1977, the idea of combining a modern art museum, library, exhibition and performance space and cinema in one multi-purpose complex was revolutionary, but it paved the way for most art institutions around the world.

 Paris is home to the world's most recognisable smile (well, smirk), but there's much more to the City of Light's museum offering than Mona Lisa's grin.